Camp Pleasant by Richard Matheson

 - Finished reading it on December 11, 2003

 - It's been a little since the last Hap Collins and Leonard Pine book they are still a twosome that can get into the worst trouble by doing the simplest things.
 Fortunately we get to enjoy the troubles.
 And like all the previous stories of these trouble-finders, this one is outrageous, fun and not to be missed.
-The story picks up shortly after Rumble Tumble where Hap and Leonard rescued the daughter of Hap's girlfriend.
+The story picks up shortly after RUMBLE TUMBLE where Hap and Leonard rescued the daughter of Hap's girlfriend.
 This time the adventure grows out of Hap rescuing a girl who is being attacked.
 From there our luckless heroes go on a cruise and as only they can, end up in deep trouble while in Mexico.
 Lansdale continues to mature all of his characters and show that life for them does not stay stagnant despite their problems.
 Weirdness is discovered, lives are changed, and characters grow.
 In the end, we readers are stuck in a quandary.
 We hope for the happy ending that the characters deserve but at the same time we hope that Lansdale will continue giving us more adventures of Hap and Leonard.

 A Case of Need by Michael Crichton